-In 2 out of 9 federal states, there are first arrival centres for Ukrainian refugees.
-Due to high numbers of displaced persons from Ukraine, former hotels or former pensioners' accommodation were used to house displaced persons in 2022.
-These buildings are mostly fairly old and were not used anymore in 2023.
+In 2 out of 9 federal states, namely Vienna and Vorarlberg, there are first arrival centres for Ukrainian refugees.79 Due to high numbers of displaced persons from Ukraine, former hotels or former pensioners' accommodation were used to house displaced persons in 2022.
 Available arrival centres were for example a former university, a former mail distribution centre or former hotels.
 It is foreseen that displaced persons do not stay there longer than three days.
 In practice, many stay longer when the alternative housing option is in a rural area for example.
 Beneficiaries often prefer to stay close to Vienna.
 They cannot easily be forced to go to a specific area like asylum seekers (see General Report - Freedom of movement).
-If they overstay they are not kicked out, but if people do not accept accommodation offered in a federal state for several times, they must move out of the first arrival centre in Vienna.
+If they overstay, they are not kicked out, but if people do not accept accommodation offered in a federal state for several times, they must move out of the first arrival centre in Vienna.80

 In the first month after 24 February 2022, the basic care system could not cope with the high number of arrival of beneficiaries.
 The system was dysfunctional and in many cases it took months for the authorities to process the application.
 This resulted in many people having to wait for basic care money to be distributed.
 Civil society organisations jumped in and provided money and housing for the beneficiaries.
-As of January 2023, the number of newly registered persons is low, thus the waiting time for processing should not exceed 14 days in the provinces.
+As of January 2025, the number of newly registered persons is lower than in September and October 2024 but still remains on a consistent and high level.
+The number of new arrivals from Ukraine was very high in August, September and October, at around 2,000 people per month.81 The increased arrivals are attributed to the start of school and university, but also to the tightening of restrictions for displaced persons from Ukraine in Austria's immediate neighbours such as Hungary, Slovakia and the Czech Republic.
+The waiting time for processing should not exceed 14 days in the provinces.

 Reasons for a refusal of basic services is if there is no need for help, e.g. because the person has enough income.
-Otherwise, the same rules apply as otherwise in basic care in organised accommodation: absolute house bans are possible in case of violence, massive alcohol and drug consumption, noise pollution and constant violation of the house rules.
+Otherwise, the same rules apply as otherwise in basic care in organised accommodation: absolute house bans are possible in case of violence, massive alcohol and drug consumption, noise pollution and constant violation of the house rules.82

-Temporary protection beneficiaries are entitled to the following reception conditions:
+Temporary protection beneficiaries are entitled to the following reception conditions:83

-- Financial allowance for private accommodation; - Accommodation in reception centres; - Meal allowance in reception centres where meals can be prepared by the beneficiaries themselves (between € 6-7 per day per person); - Financial allowance or vouchers for clothing (€ 150,- per person per year); - Financial allowance for schoolkids (€ 200,- per child per schoolyear); - ❖ In reception centres where meals/food are offered, people receive pocket money (€ 40,-per person per month).
+- Financial allowance for private accommodation; - Accommodation in reception centres; - ☆ Meal allowance in reception centres where meals can be prepared by the beneficiaries themselves (between € 6-7 per day per person); - Financial allowance or vouchers for clothing (€ 150 per person per year);